adamsarpatki/hugoplate-adamsarpatki/content/english/sections/te-faq.md

 {{< accordion title="PDF, DOC or something else?" class="border-indigo-900 border-1 bg-slate-50" >}}

-To avoid any formatting issues between operating systems and word processing software, ideally, I would prefer if you would send your pattern as a PDF.
+Either one is good.

-I always have the latest version of Microsoft Word and Pages, so their native format is always an option, but I'll most likely save your file as a PDF before I start working on it, so I don't change anything by mistake.
-I will send you back a flattened PDF, this way we won't run into any compatibility issues.
+If you send me a PDF, most likely I will create a flattened PDF so we don't run into any compatibility issues.
 (A flattened PDF just means that you won't be able to move or accidentally delete my comments.
-The quality will be unchanged, you'll still be able to zoom in, select the text, etc.)
+The quality will be unchanged, you'll still be able to zoom in, select the text, etc.) I am also familiar with Adobe Reader's annotation tools.

-**Feel free to let me know if you'd prefer a different approach,** like using Adobe Reader's markup functionality, or "Track Changes" and commenting in Microsoft Word.
-I'm used to both.
+If you send me a Word or a Pages document, I will use "Track changes".
+(This is my preferred method.)

 During the editing process, I won't change or rewrite the text of your pattern without your knowledge.
 I will give you my notes and suggestions, and you can decide what to incorporate and what not to.